Liverpool confirm new long-term deal for Alexander-Arnold

 Trent Alexander-Arnold has signed a new contract with Liverpool, the club announced.

-The defender's new deal will run through 2025, keeping him at his boyhood club for the foreseeable future.
+The fullback's new deal will run through 2025, keeping him at his boyhood club for the foreseeable future.

 Alexander-Arnold has made a total of 179 appearances for Liverpool so far after emerging from the club's academy system.